Kingdom of Kongo: History

-Oral traditions about the early history of the country were set in writing for the first time in the late 16th century, and especially detailed versions were recorded in the mid-17th century, included those written by the Italian Capuchin missionary Giovanni Cavazzi da Montecuccolo.
+Oral traditions about the early history of the country were set in writing for the first time in the late 16th century, and especially detailed versions were recorded in the mid-17th century, include those written by the Italian Capuchin missionary Giovanni Cavazzi da Montecuccolo.
 Traditions about the foundation changed over time, depending on historical circumstances.

 Modern research into oral tradition, including recording them in writing began in the 1910s with Mpetelo Boka and Lievan Sakala Boku writing in Kikongo and extended by Redemptorist missionaries like Jean Cuvelier and Joseph de Munck.
 In 1934, Cuvelier published a Kikongo language summary of these traditions in Nkutama a mvila za makanda.
-Although Cuvelier and other scholars contended that these traditions applied to the earliest period of Kongo's history, it is more likely that they relate primarily to local traditions of clans makanda and especially to the period following 1750.
+Although Cuvelier and other scholars contended that these traditions applied to the earliest period of Kongo's history, it is more likely that they relate primarily to local traditions of clans (makanda) and especially to the period following 1750.

-Foundation of the kingdom
+Foundation

-Before the founding of Kongo, the region it would eventually control was under the control of several minor kingdoms, according to a tradition recorded in the mid-1580s.
-It named several former kingdoms, which were included in Kongo: Nsundi, Mpangu, and Mbata, along the Inkisi on the east; and Wandu south of them.
-Then Mpemba in the center, and Soyo and Mbamba on the seacoast south of the Congo River.
+By the 13th century there were three main confederations of states in the western Congo Basin.
+In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
+South of these was Mpemba.
+It included various kingdoms such as Mpemba Kasi and Vunda.
+To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.

-According to Kongo tradition in the seventeenth century, the kingdom's origin was in Vungu, a small polity which lay north of the Congo River, and which had extended its authority across the Congo to Mpemba Kasi, which was itself the northernmost territory of a larger kingdom called Mpemba whose capital was located about 150 miles south.
+According to Kongo tradition in the seventeenth century, the kingdom's origin was in Vungu, which had extended its authority across the Congo to Mpemba Kasi, which was itself the northernmost territory of Mpemba whose capital was located about 150 miles south.
 A dynasty of rulers from this small polity built up its rule along the Kwilu Valley, or what was called Nsi a Kwilu and its elite are buried near its center.
 Traditions from the 17th century allude to this sacred burial ground.
 According to the missionary Girolamo da Montesarchio, an Italian Capuchin who visited the area from 1650 to 1652, the site was so holy that looking upon it was deadly.
 These rocks may be the rugged uplands of Lovo where there is extensive cave and rock art that dates from at least the fifteenth century.